PHACDataHub/DSCO-experimental-web-app-platform/README.md

 ## ❓ Why did we pick these [technologies](/docs/EN/tech-stack-reasons.md) and [tools](/docs/EN/peripheral-tools-reasons.md)?

 Since this is an experimental tool to test out how technologies and tools can be used, a lot of is it just seeing the art of the possible.
-That being said, we do have a document outlining some specific reasons why we choose the stack we did along with some recognized short-comings from them.
+That being said, we have a document outlining some specific reasons why we choose the stack we did along with some recognized short-comings from them.

 ## 👨‍💻 Getting Started